'

 Salted Chicken

 The cooking technique for salted chicken is really special.
-The chefs will marinate the whole chicken with rice wine and Chinese herbs.
-After that, the chicken is wrapped in paper before being baked in a huge pot full of salt.
+The chefs marinate the chicken with rice wine and Chinese herbs.
+Then, the chicken is wrapped in paper before being baked in a pot full of salt.
+As a result, the chicken is juicy and full of herbal flavor.

 Price: about 35 RM/chicken